telerik/kendo-react/knowledge-base/combobox-open-on-focus-and-tab.md

 Handle the onFocus event of the ComboBox and within a setTimeout function check the opened state and if the popup is not opened, call the "toggleBtnClick" method.

 Here is an example demonstrating this approach:

-{% meta height:760 %}
+{% meta id height:560 %}
 {% embed_file dropdowns/combobox-open-on-focus-and-tab/main.jsx preview %}
 {% endmeta %}